Tata Indigo: Indigo CS (2008–2016)

 The Indigo ECS (compact-sedan) was launched in 2008, as a crossover between a hatchback and a sedan, while technically being referred to as the latter.
 It was originally designed to appeal to buyers who sought an inexpensive "3-box" car at the price of a hatchback.
 At launch, the Indigo CS was the shortest sedan in the world, with a length of 3,998 mm.
 The car's length allowed Tata Motors to avail excise-duty incentives targeted at cars with under 4 meters of length.
 The Indigo CS retained most of the feature-set of the 2007 Indigo.
 The car was launched with the 1.4 L TDI turbocharged diesel engine, and the 1.2 L 8-valve, 4-cylinder petrol engine carried over from the Indica Xeta.
 Both these engines complied with Bharat Stage-III emission norms.

 In 2010, Tata Motors introduced the first design update to the Indigo CS, in the form of the company's new 1.4 L CR4 turbocharged common-rail diesel engine, rechristening the car as Indigo eCS.
 The 1.4 L CR4 engine complies with the Bharat Stage-IV norms.
 Variants of the car, with the Bharat Stage-III compliant TDI engine continued to be sold till 2012.
 The 1.2 L SOHC petrol engine was carried over, with an upgraded Bharat Stage-IV compliant catalytic converter.

 In 2012, Tata Motors introduced a high-end version of the car, the Indigo eCS VX, featuring anti-lock braking system (ABS) with electric brake-force distribution (EBD), electrically-adjustable outside rear-view mirrors (E-ORVMs), side repeaters mounted on the ORVMs, and 14-inch alloy wheels.

-In 2013, the company introduced a more pronounced design refresh of the car, featuring redesigned body panels, chrome-inserts on the front-grille, trunk-lid, and front fog-lamp accents; smoked double-barreled headlamp housing, "Sahara Beige" fabric upholstery, dual-tone interiors with jet-black and beige tones, a newer 4-spoke steering wheel, and a 2-DIN audio system head-unit, with Bluetooth pairing for smartphones, for hands-free voice calls.
+In 2013, the company introduced a more pronounced design refresh of the car, featuring redesigned body panels, chrome-inserts on the front-grille, trunk-lid, and front fog-lamp accents; smoked double-barreled headlamp housing, "Sahara Beige" fabric upholstery, dual-tone interiors with jet-black and beige tones, an updated four-spoke steering wheel, and a double-DIN audio system head-unit, with Bluetooth pairing for smartphones, for hands-free voice calls.
 The company also introduced variants with factory-fitted CNG kits, called the Indigo eCS e-Max.
 The car was discontinued in April 2016.